Netherman555/ClockIN/README.md

 applicable, but if you don't, hey, it's not like I get payed for it, so go ahead and be a little sh*t (just kidding).

 Anyway, thanks for taking interest in the project, and please be sure to tell me if it goes wrong.

+HOW TO COMPILE:
+You need to use g++ to compile this, like any multi-file program.
+Just use 'cd' to get to the file directory and then this: g++ getTime.cpp main.cpp -o ClockIN.exe